Skip to content

 We understand how essential these services are to your mobility and independence, and we sincerely apologise for any delay you may be experiencing.

 Since 1 April 2025 Blatchford has been the provider of our wheelchair service.
-They are responsible for assessments, wheelchair provision, repairs, and ongoing support.
-Blatchford took over the services from AJM Healthcare.
+They are now responsible for assessments, wheelchair provision, repairs, and ongoing support.

-Blatchford has worked closely with us on a review of who was waiting for a wheelchair and how any waiting times could be reduced and access improved.
+Blatchford inherited a waiting list from the outgoing provider and has been working closely with the ICB to review the inherited waiting list to establish which individuals have been waiting for a wheelchair or related equipment and how any waiting times could be reduced and access improved.

 If you are waiting to hear from us, please read our FAQs about the process, which can be found below.